Open source · MIT licensed

 across phone and PC.

 A self-hosted web environment where the same tmux session is accessible from any device via a browser.
-Start work on your PC, check progress from your phone, finish on your tablet.
+Start work on your PC, check progress from your phone — and keep an eye on your AI coding agents wherever you are.

 any-console showing the same tmux session running on a desktop and a phone — self-hosted, seamless across devices